hobuinc/plasio-ui/README.md

 ## Remote Sources

-For now, remote sources are imagery services, which provide tiles in either TMS or Google style layout.
+For now, remote sources are imagery services which provide tiles in either TMS or Google style layout.
 A remote source can be configured using the service's URL.
 The user would need to make sure that the 3 placeholders are available in the specified URL.
 These are the `{{x}}`, `{{y}}` and `{{z}}`, which stand for the X, Y and Zomm values for TMS/Google tiling scheme.

 E.g. you can specify a mapbox tiling source like: `http://api.tiles.mapbox.com/v4/mapbox.satellite/{{z}}/{{x}}/{{y}}.jpg70?access_token=...`.